Read our online guide to find out how to get out of debt in 2020.

-At the end of October 2018, personal debt across the country had reached £1.613 trillion, with the average consumer credit borrowing amount at £4,140 per adult.
+At the end of October 2019, personal debt across the country had reached £1.665 trillion the average consumer credit cards borrowing amount at £2,604 per adult.
 But such is our fondness for spending beyond our means, the Office for Budget Responsibility (OBR) now anticipates that household debt is set to reach an eye-watering £2.551 trillion by 2021.

 Whether your debt is in the early stages of spiralling out of control or if you are already deep into the red, there are steps you can take to get back on track.